Common Money Mistakes Tourists Make in Jamaica (And How to Avoid Them)

 Common money mistakes tourists make in Jamaica

-Jamaica is not “expensive by default,” but travelers can quietly lose money through small choices—especially around exchange rates, USD vs JMD pricing, and how change is handled.
-These mistakes are usually misunderstandings, not scams.
-Once you know the patterns, spending becomes simple.
+Jamaica isn’t “expensive by default.”
+Most people lose money through small, avoidable choices—especially around USD vs JMD pricing, exchange rates, and how change is returned.
+Once you understand the patterns, spending becomes simple.

 The mistakes that quietly cost tourists money